 Atamian’s career evolved from a highly-excitable young artist into the maturity of a statesman of the instrument where a prodigious technical prowess was fused with rare musical acumen to deliver electrifying performances and landmark recordings.

-In 1975 Atamian won 1st prize at the 50th Anniverary Naumburg Competitions at Carnegie Hall at the age of 19 – the youngest person along with William Kapell and Robert Mann, ever to win that competition.
+In 1975, Atamian won 1st prize at the 50th Anniverary Naumburg Competitions at Carnegie Hall at the age of 19 – the youngest person along with William Kapell and Robert Mann, ever to win that competition.
 For most artists, a win at an international level competition changes their career; for Atamian it changed the music industry.
 The subsequent Carnegie Hall recital that followed featured a new solo piano transcription of Stravinsky’s The Rite of Spring by New York composer Sam Raphling.
-This daring new work for the piano was met with such approving critical acclaim that RCA Red Seal immediately signed Atamian to record the new transcription and a host of other works for their first digital recording.
+This daring new work for the piano was met with such universal critical acclaim that RCA Red Seal immediately signed Atamian to record the new transcription and a host of other works for their first digital release.
 Recently re-released on Delos, noted music critic Allan Ulrich writing for the San Francisco Examiner proclaimed: “Twenty years later, these remain 31 of the most exciting minutes of piano playing ever recorded.”
+He incidentally performed the only triple world-premiere [Carnegie Hall, RCA and PBS] in musical history of any major musical cornerstone 20th century piano work.

-A tour of the Soviet Union and series of nationally televised PBS specials followed including “An Evening with Atamian” which won the ”Best of PBS” in 1981 and “Atamian Salutes Kapell”.
+A tour of the Soviet Union and a series of nationally televised PBS specials followed including “An Evening with Atamian” which won ”Best of PBS” in 1981 and “Atamian Salutes Kapell”.
 (Both specials are available on YouTube.)
 William Kapell’s venerable career and tragic death inspired Atamian throughout much of his own tumultuous career.
 He included Kapell’s signature concerto, the Khachaturian Piano concerto in his repertoire and recorded the work with the Seattle Symphony.